-High doses of antibiotics may have the potential to promote increased cross-resistanceJune 24th, 2014 in Diseases, Conditions, Syndromes /
+High doses of antibiotics may have the potential to promote increased cross-resistanceJune 24, 2014 in Medicine & Health / Diseases, Conditions, Syndromes

 Antibiotic resistance has become an increasing public health concern, with MRSA infections and last lines of antibiotic drug treatments having to be increasingly deployed in hospitals and clinics.